 Go, therefore, and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, teaching them to observe everything I have commanded you.
 And remember, I am with you always, to the end of the age.” - Matthew 28:19-20

-Worship Services - Visitors: Please contact the Church Office if you plan to attend any of our worship services.
+Worship Services - Visitors: Visitors: Please contact the church office if you have questions about our services.

 - 8:30 am ~ In Person & Livestream Worship Service

 - 9:45 am ~ Sunday School

 - 11:00 am ~ In Person Worship Service